emacs-php/php-mode/README.md

 ======================
 [![travis badge][travis-badge]][travis-link] [![melpa badge][melpa-badge]][melpa-link] [![melpa stable badge][melpa-stable-badge]][melpa-stable-link]

-This updates PHP Mode with features to make it more friendly to use with PHP 5.4 and later.
+This project updates PHP Mode for GNU Emacs with features to make it more friendly to use with PHP 5.4 and later.
 This fork builds on the work of:

 1. Turadg Aleahmad (Original Author)